digao-dalpiaz/DzNoteEditor/README.md

 ## How to install

 **You need to get the SynEdit before this.
-I recomend you to use GetIt in Delphi to download and install the SynEdit automatically.
-You can get SynEdit here at GitHub too.**
+Please, download it here: https://github.com/SynEdit/SynEdit.
+Do not use TurboPack SynEdit, because it has some diferences.**

-After SynEdit already installed, add file NoteEditorReg.pas to a package and just Build.
+After SynEdit already installed, load NoteEditorPackage in Delphi, do a Build and Install.

 Supports Delphi XE2..Delphi 10.3 Rio